(888) 245-5155

 Map spread before aggressive movement

 Teams identify migration paths into adjacent rooms, under cabinets, and below finished flooring to avoid leaving hidden saturation behind.
+Infrared cameras and penetrating moisture meters are used to trace wicking patterns through drywall cavities and subfloor assemblies.
+Documenting the full spread boundary early prevents callbacks and ensures the scope captures every affected material.

 Step 3